abpadan/assignment3/README.md

 # assignment3

 This is a home improvement tool sharing application that is used for ISQA 8210 assignment3.
 This application uses mailgun.
 You'll need your own credentials to send emails.
+Adding API information is done in https://github.com/abpadan/assignment3/blob/main/tms/toolms/tools/views.py within lines 39-40.

 **Local**